-How successful a credit union is at earning money affects its safety and soundness.
-Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the credit union better able to withstand financial shocks.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at making money has an effect on its safety and soundness.
+Earnings may be retained by the credit union, boosting its capital buffer, or be used to deal with problematic loans, likely making the credit union better prepared to withstand economic trouble.
+Credit unions that are losing money, however, are less able to do those things.

-On Bankrate's test of earnings, MAINE STATE scored 12 out of a possible 30, beating the national average of 10.31.
+On Bankrate's earnings test, MAINE STATE scored 20 out of a possible 30, exceeding the national average of 10.11.

 MAINE STATE had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, suggesting that it's doing better than its peers in this area.